georgegognadze/awesome-resources/README.md

 + <a href="https://www.thenewboston.com/" target="_blank"> TheNewBoston </a> Free Educational Video Tutorials on Computer Programming, Web Design, Game Development and More! :free:
 + <a href="https://dash.generalassemb.ly/" target="_blank"> Dash </a> Dash teaches HTML, CSS, and Javascript through fun projects you can do in your browser. :free:
 + <a href="https://www.codingame.com/" target="_blank"> CodinGame </a> Play video games using code, learn programming in more than 20 programming languages. :free:
-+ <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> a step by step and funny way to learn the basics. :free:
++ <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> A step by step and funny way to learn the basics. :free:
 + <a href="http://www.w3schools.com/" target="_blank"> W3schools </a> A collection of tutorials and references for web-related languages. :free:
 + <a href="http://www.htmldog.com/" target="_blank"> Htmldog </a> A HTML Dog, the web designer’s resource for everything HTML, CSS, and JavaScript, the most common technologies used in making web pages. :free:
 + <a href="http://swiftlang.ng.bluemix.net/" target="_blank"> IBM Swift sandbox </a>  Web-based Swift sandbox where you can write code and execute it in a Linux server environment. :free: